StevenPate/bookshelves.dev/src/content/shelves/a-memory-palace-the-size-of-a-nation-state.md

     audioISBN: "9780525627166"
     audiobook: true
     conversionPath: librofm
+    description: |
-    description: Michael Pollen made me crave psychedelic mushrooms.
+      Michael Pollen made me crave psychedelic mushrooms.
 Mega-star nonfiction author Pollan changed American food culture almost single-handedly with ***The Omnivore's Dilemma***.
 This one won't do the same for psychedelic drugs, but perhaps it should.
 Pollan's gift for weaving his own experiences and perspectives with historical and scientific research and firsthand accounts makes this compelling and digestible.
 He makes a near-watertight case that the closing off of these drugs to (at the very least) scientifc and pharmaceutical research and testing makes zero sense.
 Along the way, there are interesting insights into some of the recent literature on neuroscience and neuropsychology.

+      I read this one in the "green tunnel" of Oregon, dodging mosquitos, swimming in cool lakes and watching as the mushrooms proliferate to disturbing density on the trail.
+If it was a sign for me to turn my trip into a *trip*, I wasn't bold enough to do so.
+But it got me thinking about suffering, joy, perspectives and consciousness.
+Just like the trail itself.
   - ISBN: "9780143039167"
     description: |
       Get ready to have all of your preconceived notions about fourteenth-century Norway totally upended.
 Wait a second... anyone with ideas about fourteenth-century Norway who *hasn't* read this must reside in the overlappy part of a venn diagram so small that the normal rules of book recommendations just won't work.
 These aren't quantum rules.
 Anyway this is a massive epic about early Christian Norway, and it's... epic.

       But listen.
 Don't listen to the audiobook.
 Just don't.
 This was [Type II fun](https://www.rei.com/blog/climb/fun-scale), bordering on type III, for me.
 But by all means, read this epic tale from slept-on nobel laureate Undset.
 But I think you're going to enjoy turning pages for this kind of thing.
+So I've put the link to a paper copy of this one.
+(It doesn't help that this audiobook is only available via Audible, which I'm not interested in supporting.)

-      I *will* say that the day I knew I was going to finish this book was a great feeling of triumph that totally overshadowed one of the lamest trail towns of the whole thing.
+      I *will* say that the day I knew I was going to finish this book was a great feeling of triumph that totally compensated for arriving at one of my least favorite trail towns of the whole thing (sorry, Belden, CA).
   - ISBN: "9781439195468"
     audioISBN: "9781508235408"
     audiobook: true